f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 SteamDB is a community website and we do not make money, and maintaining the site is already enough work for us.
 Creating a good API is a lot of work and a big vector for abuse which we are not equipped to deal with.

 Take a look at "How are we getting this information?" question above for more information about getting information from Steam directly."

+# Notes for Myself

+- I have to change my data scraping criteria.
+Selecting only the most recently published games may not be the best approach.
+I need to rethink it.